Dantolos/LD-Snippets/README.md

 	let request = new XMLHttpRequest()

 	request.onreadystatechange = function() {
 		if (request.readyState == 4 && request.status == 200) {
-			// the text content of the response let text = request.responseText
+			let text = request.responseText

-			// render the text between the body tags to the screen document.querySelector(".github-content-basecamp-form").innerHTML = text;
+			document.querySelector(".github-content-basecamp-form").innerHTML = text;
 		}
 	}

 	request.open("GET", url)
 	request.send()
 }
 </script>